-It is quite easy to lose important information when handling excess data.
-However, with Excel software, you can organize your data better and compute them more effectively.
-Microsoft Excel is a spreadsheet tool that comes with the Microsoft Office Suite.
-Due to the sensitivity of your Excel files, you may need to add a layer of security to keep them more confidential and secure from unauthorized access.
-Many people add passwords to the Excel files and data, but sometimes, it so happens that people forgot the password for Excel file.
-This can be frustrating as a lot of users may lose valuable files because they were never able to recover their passwords and as a result, their Excel files were rendered useless.
-But you do not ever have to worry about that anymore.
-If you forgot Excel password, there are numerous ways you can do to recover it, and in this article, we will be introducing valuable tools and other methods that you can use to bypass a protected excel file that you have forgotten its password.
+Many people add passwords to the Excel files, but sometimes, it happens a lot that people forgot Excel password.
+This can be frustrating as a lot of users may lose valuable files.
+But you do not have to worry about that anymore.
+If you forgot Excel password, there are numerous ways you can do to unlock the Excel file, and in this article, we will introduce valuable methods that you can use to unlock Excel password.

 Way 1.
-Recover Excel Password with VBA Code
+Unlock Forgotten Excel Password with a 3rd-Part Tool

-If you have an Excel file that you need to view or open but it is password protected, and you cannot remember its password, then Passper for Excel is recommended.
-This tool is capable of saving the day when it comes to recovering lost or forgotten excel Passwords.
+If you have an Excel file that you need to view or open but it is password protected, and you forgot the password, then Passper Excel Password Remover is recommended.
+This tool is capable of saving the day when it comes to unlocking forgotten Excel Password.
 PassPer for Excel recovers your password without affecting the data in the file.
 This tool also has a high success rate as it uses powerful algorithms to unlock the password within seconds or minutes.
-Below are the features of this Excel Password Recovery.
+Below are the main features of this Excel Password Recovery.

 Easily recover the Excel password to open and view the file.

-100% remove restrictions for password protected Excel workbook or worksheet.
+100% work to remove restrictions for password-protected Excel workbook or worksheet.

-It features three attack types namely Dictionary Attack, Mask Attack and Brute force Attack to shorten the recovery time.
+It features 4 attack types namely Dictionary Attack, Mask Attack and Brute force Attack to shorten the recovery time.

 No data on the Excel file will be damaged.